amousavigourabi/thrift-binary/README.md

 # Thrift binary

-This repository documents how the binaries for the thrift-compiler-jar repository were built to aid with their reproducibility.
+This repository builds the binaries for the thrift-compiler-jar repository to aid with their reproducibility.

+As Thrift distributes Windows binaries, they can be used straight from the source.
+For Linux, this repository builds the x86, ARMv6, AArch64, S390x, and ppc64le binaries.